9 Indestructible houseplants that purify the air, even if you neglect them.

 Indestructible plants are ones that can take a whole lot of neglect and stay alive.
 For those who are busy or brown thumbs like me, you can still benefit from the air purifying action of houseplants without filling your house with babies that need a lot of nurturing.

 No doubt all plants help purify the air.
-If cactus and aloes are your forte, no doubt they improve air quality too.
-But if you’re looking for those that are NASA tested and will survive a little (or a lot) of neglect – here’s the master list.
+If cactus and aloes are your forte, they improve air quality too.
+But if you’re looking for those that are NASA tested and will survive a little (or a lot) of neglect – here is the master list.

 Disclosure: Links to merchants within this post may be affiliate links.